Fine Adjustment Screws

 The assembly process begins by producing the appropriate sized mating hole for the threaded nut/bushing.
 For our own production needs, we use a permanent anaerobic retainer that provides excellent long-term performance.

-It is important to mount the nut/bushing such that any axial force is taken up by the mounting flange.
-Axial force should not be carried by the adhesive.
+It is important to mount the nut/bushing such that any axial force is taken up by the mounting plate.
 Axial force should not be carried by the adhesive since creep may occur.

 When assembling, apply a small amount of the Loctite adhesive to both threaded nut/bushings and the mounting plate and ensure a uniform distribution of the adhesive around the perimeter of the parts before assembly.
 After insertion, remove any excess adhesive from around the part.